hellolucient/lucient-app/README.md

 ## Implemented Features

+*   **User Onboarding and Management**:
+    *   **Invite Request System**: A public page (`/request-invite`) allows new users to request access.
+    *   **Admin Approval Panel**: A secure page (`/admin`) for administrators to view pending invite requests and approve them.
+    *   **Automated Invitation Flow**:
+        *   Upon approval, the system automatically sends an invitation email to the user via Supabase Auth.
+        *   The invitation link directs the user to a dedicated page (`/set-password`) to create their password.
+        *   After successfully setting a password, the user is redirected to their settings page (`/settings`).
+    *   **Free Trial**: New users receive 20 free message credits to use the service without needing their own API key.
+This is powered by the platform's internal OpenAI API key.
+The estimated cost for the platform is approximately $0.30 per user for the full 20 messages.
+    *   **Automated Profile Creation**: A database trigger (`handle_new_user` on `auth.users`) automatically creates a corresponding public profile for every new user.
 *   **User Authentication**: Secure sign-up, login, and logout via Supabase.
 *   **API Key Management**:
     *   Users can save and manage their API keys for LLM providers (Anthropic, OpenAI) in their settings.